Aloodo/ad.aloodo.com/README.md

 **Can I add just the iframe and not ad.js to my site?** Yes, please.

 **Can I fork this, send pull requests, all that stuff?** Yes, please.

+**What should I install to protect myself from third-party tracking?**  Get good [tracking protection](http://www.aloodo.org/protection/), not just a general-purpose ad blocker.